zsquareplusc/python-embedded-launcher/README.rst

 variable is thus not expanded).
 For some reason ``%%`` must be used instead of ``^%`` when these lines are put in a ``.bat`` file.

-An 3rd party tool would be resourcehacker_.
+A 3rd party tool would be resourcehacker_.
 It can even edit exe files with attached zip data without destroying them.

 Alternatively use the sources here to recompile the binaries, it really just